Confidenceman02/elm-animate-height/README.md

 ## Key features

 ### Simple api
-Simply get any view and `elm-animate-height` will take care of animating.. well.. the height!
+Get any view and `elm-animate-height` will take care of animating.. well.. the height!

 ### Hides complexity
 Animating the height of a container in a resilient way can get really tricky really fast!
 There's performance, dom queries, height information to manage, timing calculations, interruptions and a whole lot of gnarly edge cases.
-From the outset `elm-animate-height`'s number one goal was to make set up as frictionless as possible.
+From the outset `elm-animate-height`'s number one goal was to make setup as frictionless as possible.

-Here are the steps,
+## Usage
 __Set an initial state__ in your model.

 ```elm